How do Bees Reproduce?

 Cape Bees Reproduce Asexually

-We can not discuss bee reproduction without a nod to the Cape Bees (Apis mellifera capensis).
+We can not discuss honey bee reproduction without a nod to the Cape Bees (Apis mellifera capensis).
 This is a subspecies of honey bee found in the cape of South Africa.
 They do not need males for reproduction.

 Instead, female workers are able to lay eggs (fertilized by their own DNA) that become new workers.
 Researchers can not explain how this is possible.